Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 CVS carries a higher risk of miscarriage than amniocentesis, but some women prefer this test because it can be performed earlier than amniocentesis.

 First trimester screening (FTS).
-This test, which can be done as a single combined screening or a step-by-step process, involves an ultrasound scan between 11 and 14 weeks of pregnancy as well as blood testing.
+This test, which can be done as a single combined screening or a step-by-step process, involves an ultrasound scan between 10 weeks 3 days and 13 weeks 6 days of pregnancy, as well as blood testing.
 The ultrasound measures the "nuchal translucency," or thickness of skin on the back of the baby's neck.
 This measurement, in conjunction with levels of certain proteins found during the blood test, can help predict the risk of chromosomal abnormalities in the baby.

-First trimester screening allows women under 35 to get more information about the health of their babies without having to undergo the more invasive tests described earlier.
+First trimester screening allows women to get more information about the health of their babies without having to undergo the more invasive tests described earlier.

 One of the more common substances tested is alpha-fetoprotein (AFP).
 High levels may be a sign of a neural tube defect (such as spina bifida), in which the brain or spinal cord doesn't develop normally.
 Low levels could be a sign of Down's syndrome, a chromosomal defect that results in various developmental disabilities and physical problems.